 But I didn’t see where ATP is produced?

-So after transportation, the concentration of Hydrogen ions increase in inter membranous space.
+So after transportation, the concentration of Hydrogen ions increases in inter membranous space.

 What do you think, what gonna happen?